 The full primary series is completed during this class.
 You have the option of just doing 1/2 of the series.
 This opens the class to beginner level students as you do just 1/2 of the series and then you have the option of watching the rest of the series or leaving class at that point.
 The half series option is also a good before work practice for the Sunrise Led Ashtanga classes in the early morning.

 The focus of a led class is on the breath, the flow of the postures and the focusing of the mind.

 The students that have attended this style of class have found it to be a very powerful class and the benefits have stayed with them long into the afternoon.
 One of the students says that she has replaced her morning run with this practice and has found the yoga practice to be significantly better.

 The students move at their own pace through the Ashtanga primary series.
 The instructor provides individual instruction to each person when they require it.

-This a good class for students currently practising half or full primary series, as well as more experienced students.
+This a good class for students currently practicing half or full primary series, as well as more experienced students.

-Primary series is forward folding and hip opening while intermediate series is more back bending and important in strengthing the back, complimentary to the primary series practice.
-It is necessary to be practising full primary series before advancing to imtermediate series.
+Primary series is forward folding and hip opening while intermediate series is more back bending.
+It is important in strengthening your back and compliments your primary series practice.
+It is necessary to be practicing full primary series before advancing to intermediate series.